hoverkite/hoverkite/docs/presentation/slides.md

 # Time to write some firmware

-It would be easiest to write it in C with PlatformIO and the official GigaDevices headers, based on the existing assistive devices code we found...
+It would be easiest to write it in C with PlatformIO and the official GigaDevice headers, based on the existing assistive devices code we found...

 --